jaehyungpark/UCLA_courses/README.md

-# UCLA_courses
+# UCLA course materials
-Repository for all my CS and EE class works
+This will be my repository for all CS and EE class I've took.
+I will be adding all relevant class/project codes, materials, hws I'vI've took.